What Is an AA Sponsor: A Guide to Support and Sobriety

 An AA sponsor will not:

-• Impose personal views
+• Impose personal views or tell you what decisions to make

-• Pretend to know all the answers
+• Pretend to know all the answers or act as an authority figure

 The Role of a Sponsee

-• Attend meetings
+• Attend meetings regularly and on time

 Finding an AA Sponsor

-• Is enjoying their sobriety
+• Is actively working their own recovery program and enjoying their sobriety

-Is it Too Late to Find a Sponsor?
+Is It Too Late to Find a Sponsor?

 Becoming an AA Sponsor